Dallas Neighborhood Guide: Irving

 For a day at the park, visit Mountain Creek Preserve, which has a playground, canoe launch, and a nature trail.
 Want a longer hike?
 Check out the Campion Trail, a 13-mile paved trail throughout the city that’s popular among walkers and bikers alike.

-Take advantage of your proximity to Dallas-Fort Worth International Airport (DFW) and watch the low-flying planes at the Founders’ Plaza Observation Area.
+Take advantage of your proximity to Dallas-Fort Worth International Airport (DFW Airport) and watch the low-flying planes at the Founders’ Plaza Observation Area.
 There’s nothing better than finding a patch of grass, unpacking your picnic lunch, and spending a great afternoon watching planes take off and land.

-The Toyota Music Factory is the place to be on the weekend, showcasing live concert events in its outdoor pavilion, an Alamo Drafthouse Cinema, a hatchet-throwing house, and multiple bars and restaurants to choose from.
+The Toyota Music Factory is the place to be on the weekend in this city, showcasing live concert events in its outdoor pavilion, an Alamo Drafthouse Cinema, a hatchet-throwing house, and multiple bars and restaurants to choose from.

 Beer enthusiasts will love The Ginger Man, which has draught and bottled beers from all around the world, along with delicious bar bites like the candied jalapeño bacon and beer cheese dip.